 Growing Your Audience

 When considering your social media strategy, one of your business’s primary objectives is to continually grow your audience.
-The whole point of building a social presence is to not only share content, but also to gain more followers, increase brand loyalty, and reach a wider audience who can potentially convert into customers.
+The whole point of building a social presence is to not only share content but also to gain more followers, increase brand loyalty, and reach a wider audience that can potentially convert into customers.

 By establishing reliable tactics to grow your audience and following on social media, you will see significant growth in your following.